tonys-code-base/terraform-cloud-localstack/README.md

 ## Verifying Deployment of Plan Components

-* To confirm the bucket has been created on our Localstack instance we use either the localhost AWS endpoint URL,
+* To confirm the bucket has been created on the Localstack instance we use either the localhost AWS endpoint URL,

 ```
 $ aws --profile localstack --endpoint-url http://localhost:4566 s3 ls